jpignata/blog/articles/multicast-in-ruby.md

 <script src="https://gist.github.com/3990906.js?file=backchannel.rb"></script>

 The result of these three small classes is an IRC-like program that allows any users connected over the same physical network to pass messages.
-Calling `Backchannel.start` will initiate draw the screen and wire up the client to the multicast address group.
+Calling `Backchannel.start` will draw the screen and wire up the client to the multicast address group.

 ![](/images/multicast-in-ruby/pulp-fiction.png)